industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 **MindConnect IoT Extension**

-the MindConnect connects the data from the Central Edge Device with the assets.
+The MindConnect connects the data from the Central Edge Device with the assets.
 - go to "Device mapping" -> "Device mapping"

   ![Mindsphere_MindConnect1](graphics/Mindsphere_MindConnect1.png)